Twin-2/data-structures-and-algorithms/javascript/stack-and-queue/README.md

 Pseudo Queue Methods:
 - enqueue (data to enqueue): adds a new node to a stack to be stored in the queue
 - dequeue: follows the FIFO pronciples and returns the first item added to the queue, that is at the bottom of the stack.

+AnimalShelter Methods:
+- enqueue (animal type - string, age - number): adds an animal to the queue.
+- dequeue (animal type preference): dequeues the first type of your preference from the queue.
+If your preferencedoes not excist in the queue it will return the first item in the queue like normal.

 [Return](../README.md)